openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 it in a `redirect_uri` parameter.
 A third party may observe such information through browser history, etc. and correlate the user's activity using it.

-## Credential Issuer Identifier
+## Identifier of the Credential Issuer

-The Credential Issuer Identifier alone may reveal information about the End-User.
+Information in the credential identifying a particular Credential Issuer, such as a Credential Issuer Identifier, issuer's certificate, or issuer's public key may reveal information about the End-User.

 For example, when a military organization or a drug rehabilitation center issues a vaccine credential, verifiers can deduce that the owner of the Wallet storing such Credential is a